EulerRoom/eulerroom-live/README.md

 * Main: http://localhost:8081/admin
 * Test: http://localhost:8082/admin

-Use `admin` / `abc123` to enter (remember to change the passwords!).
+To login, use `admin` as username, and for the password the corresponding stream key you set in previous steps.

 **NOTE: Do not change the RTMP port and Owncast port in the Server Configuration section.**.
 The Docker Compose file maps the ports to the host machine.
-If you want to change the ports facing the host machine, you will need to change the `docker-compose.yml` file.

 ## Description